knocte/2fsharp/README.md

 Things to note:
 - `IEnumerable<T>` becomes `seq<T>`
-- Commas become semicolons when enumerating elements of array.
+- Commas become semicolons when declaring elements of an array.

 ### Example 4: Avoiding nulls and ignoring things